 - Hijack Poker Club

 That is partly because of the country’s huge population – over 200 million people currently reside in Brazil.
-It is also because while gambling is illegal in the country, poker is considered to be a game of skill by law and that public at large.
+It is also because while gambling is illegal in the country, poker is considered to be a game of skill by law and the public at large.
 That is a very pleasant change compared to other countries, even in the majority of Europe.

-Brazil has hosted major live poker tournament series in the past, such as the WSOP Circuit Brazil, partypoker MILLIONS South America and the Latin American Poker Tour.
+Brazil has hosted many major live poker tournament series in the past, such as the WSOP Circuit Brazil, partypoker MILLIONS South America and the Latin American Poker Tour.